-b) Price risk SODC
+b) Price risk

-The council, excluding the pension fund, holds an investment in equity shares to the value of £13.4 million.
-Whilst this investment holding is generally liquid, the council is exposed to losses and gains arising from the movement in prices of the unit trusts.
+The council, excluding the pension fund, holds an investment in unit trust equity shares to the value of £12.5 million and an investment in a pooled property fund to the value of £5m.
+Whilst these investments are primarily held for interest earning potential, the council is exposed to losses and gains arising from the movement in prices of the shares held.